-Michelle Cormier, CPA, CA Age 64 Montréal (Québec) Canada Independent (1) Director since 2016 A senior-level executive with experience in financial management, strategic consulting as well as corporate financing, turnaround and governance, Michelle Cormier has in-depth knowledge of financial and public markets in Canada and the United States.
-She is Lead Director, a member of the Corporate Governance and Nominating Committee and Chair of the Audit and Finance Committee of the Corporation.
+A senior-level executive with experience in financial management, strategic consulting as well as corporate financing, turnaround and governance, Michelle Cormier has in-depth knowledge of financial and public markets in Canada and the United States.
 Ms. Cormier has been acting as an Operating Partner for Wynnchurch Capital (Canada) Ltd since 2014.
 Previously, she was CFO at TNG Capital Inc. and CFO at a major North American forest products company.
 She also worked at Alcan Aluminium Limited and Ernst & Young.
-Ms. Cormier is a Certified Director of companies with significant board experience in public, private and not-for- profit organizations.
+Ms. Cormier is a Certified Director of companies with significant board experience in public, private and not-for-profit organizations.
 She currently sits on the Boards of Uni-Select Inc. and Champion Iron Ore Ltd.